-In these experiments, a clear acrylic plate was used for the mill cover to make visual observations possible.
-When the ball motion had sufficiently stabilized after starting up the mill, we filmed the ball motion with a video camera under conditions with a tumbling speed of rotation of $0.4 N_c - 1.0 N_c$.
+Snapshots of the motion of balls in the tumbling mill (Experiment and DEM simstarting up the mill, we filmed the ball motion with a video camera under conditions with a tumbling speed of rotation of $0.4 N_c - 1.0 N_c$ .
 When the gibbsite powder was introduced, it became difficult to visualize the ball behavior inside the mill because the gibbsite powder adhered to the clear acrylic plate, so we have only shown the results when the mill was filled with balls only.
 On the other hand, the results for a simulation carried out with a coefficient of friction of 0.8 are given.
 The ball motion at all of the conditions in these results agrees well with the simulation results, and we were able to confirm that the ball behavior could be reproduced in simulations.